JOGT Walking Guidelines

 Welcome to walking the John o’ Groats Trail!

 The trail is under development, so please make careful note of the advice on this page, and on the Stage Status pages.
 The trail is a walking route, not a path.
 The best way to imagine it is hillwalking without gaining much elevation.
 Rough hillwalking in places, at that.
-Stiles and the occasional bridge, as well as some trail markers, will aid you in your journey, but much of the way is over open ground and thick grass with no path.
+Stiles and bridges, as well as trail markers, will aid you in your journey, but some of the way is over rough ground with no prepared path.

 The most important reminder for walking the JOGT is that most of the trail is on private land.
 While the Scottish Outdoor Access Code (see below) allows you to walk on most private land, it does not give us the right to mark a trail or build stiles and bridges.
 For that we are completely dependent on landowners, and it is vital that we keep good relations with all landowners.
 With that in mind, please follow the following guidelines: